What is the Panenka? Penalty kick technique, how to do it & players who used it | Goal.com

 It was invented by Antonin Panenka and shot to fame in 1976, when the Czechoslovakian star used it to outfox legendary Germany and Bayern Munich goalkeeper Sepp Maier during the European Championship final.

-The Czechs has squandered a 2-0 lead during 90 minutes of that encounter and were forced into extra-time and subsequently penalties.
+The Czechs had squandered a 2-0 lead during 90 minutes of that encounter and were forced into extra-time and subsequently penalties.

 After the first seven kicks were scored, Uli Hoeness missed for the Germans, giving Panenka the opportunity to win the tournament.